-In general, these findings raise the question of the role of rules and norms in online communities.
-There is clearly a difference in how communities decided to tackle the challenge of AI-generated content, and these norms and rules have both changed over time.
+In general, these findings point to the dynamic nature of rules and norms in online communities.
+There is clearly a difference in how communities decided to tackle the challenge of AI-generated content, and research shows that these norms and rules about AI have both changed over time~\cite{lloyd2025airules}.
 It is important to continue to understand what brings about change of rules, how they are implemented, and how norms might shift as a result.
-Prior work identified that rules forbidding certain actions may appear later in a subreddit's lifecycle and are often associated with larger subreddits~\cite{reddy2023evolution, fiesler2018reddit}.
-It is likely that this trend will be the same for rules about AI-generated content.
+Prior work identified that rules forbidding certain actions may appear later in a subreddit's lifecycle and are often associated with larger subreddits~\cite{reddy2023evolution, fiesler2018reddit}, and that this trend is similar for rules about AI-generated content~\cite{lloyd2025airules}.
 While we used a binary classification system to differentiate between \textit{AI-disallowed} and \textit{AI-neutral} communities, it is possible and even likely that our \textit{AI-disallowed} communities implemented rules forbidding AI at some point in the middle of our dataset timespan.
-While this possibility makes the temporal trends more salient, it may underrepresent the strength of some of our comparative findings where, for example \textit{AI-disallowed communities} have not actually disallowed AI for the full period.
-We see a rich space for future work here.
-For example, scholars could study communities immediately before and after a rule change forbidding AI is implemented.
-Future work may also look to evaluate the effects of AI \textit{how} subreddit bans are implemented and enforced.
-For example, prior work in other setting has found that exposing rulesets more readily can decrease harmful content while increasing newcomer participation~\cite{matias2019preventing}.
+This possibility may underrepresent the strength of some of our comparative findings where, for example, \textit{AI-disallowed communities} have not actually disallowed AI for the full period.
+There is a rich space for future work in this area of shifting rules and norms.
+For example, scholars could study communities immediately before and after a rule change forbidding AI is implemented, and investigate the impact on content posting.
+Future work may also look to evaluate the effects of \textit{how} subreddit bans are implemented and enforced.
+For example, prior work in other settings has found that exposing rulesets more readily can decrease harmful content while increasing newcomer participation~\cite{matias2019preventing}.